Nanoindentation: Scale effects

 Indent depths during nanoindentation can vary from a few nm up to around a micron.
-Over this range, there are strong “size effects” – ie inferred mechanical properties exhibit a dependence on depth.
+Over this range, there are strong "size effects" – ie inferred mechanical properties exhibit a dependence on depth.
 Several reviews cover these effects.
 They usually take the form of the material apparently becoming harder for shallower depths.
-For example, the hardness of pure gold has been found to vary from about 2 GPa for a depth of 5 nm to 0.5 GPa for a depth of 100 nm, while the “correct” value for large scale indentation of such gold is about 0.1 GPa.
+For example, the hardness of pure gold has been found to vary from about 2 GPa for a depth of 5 nm to 0.5 GPa for a depth of 100 nm, while the "correct" value for large scale indentation of such gold is about 0.1 GPa.
 There have been many investigations of the causes of this effect.
-Postulated explanations include the need to create very high gradients of plastic strain with small indents, requiring “geometrically necessary dislocations”.
-Another suggestion is that there may be no dislocations in the region being deformed, with the need for their nucleation creating a requirement for higher stresses to allow plastic deformation to start (leading to a “pop-in” feature on a load-displacement plot).
-However, no systematic, universal correction can be made for such “size effects” and it’s not normally possible with nanoindenters to deform a volume that is large enough to be representative of the bulk material.
+Postulated explanations include the need to create very high gradients of plastic strain with small indents, requiring "geometrically necessary dislocations".
+Another suggestion is that there may be no dislocations in the region being deformed, with the need for their nucleation creating a requirement for higher stresses to allow plastic deformation to start (leading to a "pop-in" feature on a load-displacement plot).
+However, no systematic, universal correction can be made for such "size effects" and it is not normally possible with nanoindenters to deform a volume that is large enough to be representative of the bulk material.
 For typical polycrystalline samples, such volumes must contain a relatively large number of grains, so as to capture the effects of grain size, texture, grain boundary structure etc. In practice, this usually requires the dimensions of the deformed region to be of the order of hundreds of microns.
 It may also be noted that the fine scale of nanoindentation can make the outcome sensitive to surface roughness and to the presence of oxide layers and other surface contamination.